RafaSoares1/42_Get_Next_Line/README.md

 6) Temporary array that will hold a string read with the amount of BUFFER_SIZE.
 7) Will be joined with saved string.

+### Testers
+To test the code we're going to be using the Francinette  Tester.
+There are some good others but I'll only be covering this one.

+Check the following link to know more about this tester: https://github.com/xicodomingues/francinette

 ## Final Grade
 ![image](https://user-images.githubusercontent.com/103336451/221604380-1667b5b0-156b-4b7a-a5ba-202a9baa3b3e.png)